donetick/donetick/README.md

 💿 Labels for Organization: Group and organize tasks with labels.
 Labels can also be shared within the same group for better collaboration.

 🛠️ "Things" Integration: Use entities (numbers, strings, booleans) to trigger tasks, track values, or connect with external systems via webhooks.

+🔑 SSO/OIDC SupportIntegrate with identity providers using Single Sign-On and OpenID Connect.

 ---